 I’m not saying everyone is either nice or kind, but I find that people generally lean towards one or the other because of the competing forces between our ego and intuition.
 It’s 5 times much easier to lean towards our ego because we are mortal beings and need to find ways to survive, even when we aren’t being chased by saber-toothed tigers.

-This goes to show that true kindness will get you far in life, regardless whether you “appear” to be kind or not.
-You attract what you are not what you appear to be.
-If you are kind, other kind people will see that.
+If you are kind, other kind people will take notice.
 The ones who judge you by your appearance only are those who don’t align with your true value of kindness.
 Their inner vibration is more on a superficial level instead of an authentic level.
 They only look on the surface instead of the true value of what’s inside, therefore, they attract other people who are just like them and wonder why people don’t respect them.

 Being nice only without that deeper level of compassion for others will surface at some point because what lies beneath the surface is much more powerful than what is shown on the surface.